FOR IMMEDIATE RELEASE

 Reflecting Governor Wolf’s and PennDOT Secretary Leslie S. Richards’ commitment to improving locally owned infrastructure, several of the projects will also help local governments address bridges and roadways in need of repair or replacement.

-“Whether we’re making roadways more accessible to all means of travel or creating new connections for businesses investing in our communities, transportation is integral to our quality of life,” Richards said.
+“Whether we’re making roadways more accessible to all means of travel or creating new connections for businesses investing in profitable options like the ones you can learn from this gold IRA reviews, transportation is integral to our quality of life,” Richards said.
 “These projects will bring long-lasting improvements across the state.”

 PennDOT evaluated the applications and made selections based on such criteria as safety benefits, regional economic conditions, the technical and financial feasibility, job creation, energy efficiency, and operational sustainability.